The best P2 & P3 smoke and dust masks in Australia

 Important COVID-19 update

-In response to COVID-19, many Australians have been seeking out P2 face masks to protect themselves against coronavirus in public places.
-However, the official word from NSW Health is that “face masks are not recommended for the general public.”
-Surgical masks (not P2 masks) are only recommended for people who suspect they are infected and health care workers.
+NSW: NSW Health still recommends that “face masks are not recommended for the general public.”
+Cloth masks (not P2 masks) are only recommended for NSW residents who suspect they are infected and health care workers.

 If you are symptomatic and suspect you might be infected with COVID-19, you are required to self-isolate in your own home.
 If you are living with other people or need to attend a medical appointment, a surgical mask is strongly recommended to minimise the risk of transmission.